GATE is currently working under our Strategic Plan 2022 – 2026

 GATE ‘s Community, Rights and Gender (CRG) Strategic Initiative (SI) project focuses on developing skills and building capacity of transgender communities to meaningfully engage with Global Fund processes in areas of HIV, malaria and tuberculosis.
 This two-year project, beginning in January 2018, includes ten countries: Myanmar, Nepal, India, Thailand and Vietnam from Asia; and Belize, Dominican… Read More »CRG Strategic Initiative Project

-The THRIVE Consortium comprises four regional and global organizations dedicated to promoting the human rights of trans people: EATHAN, GATE, TGEU, and UC Trans.
-The primary goal of the Consortium is to strengthen the connections among trans rights groups worldwide and develop a more cohesive international trans movement.
-This movement aims to counter anti-rights agendas,… Read More »THRIVE Consortium
+The THRIVE Consortium comprises four regional and global organizations dedicated to promoting the human rights of trans people: EATHAN, GATE, TGEU, and UCTrans.
+The Consortium’s primary goal is to strengthen the connections among trans rights groups worldwide and develop a more cohesive international trans movement.
+This movement aims to counter anti-rights agendas, ensure that trans… Read More »THRIVE Consortium

 GATE is implementing a global project on trans men and HIV, focused on strengthening and generating knowledge to further their engagement in the international HIV response.
 Currently, there is very little awareness or inclusion of trans men in HIV platforms and this community is mostly ignored in HIV research data, all of which GATE intends to address… Read More »Trans Men and HIV